-Our group studies the genetic basis and molecular mechanisms of type 1 and type 2 diabetes.
+Our group studies the genetic basis and molecular mechanisms of complex disease, in particular type 1 and 2 diabetes.
 We employ a diverse series of techniques in computational and molecular genetics, and that span the fields of statistical human genetics, computational biology and method development, genomics and epigenomics, and molecular biology.

 Some research questions we are currently interested in include:

-What are the transcription factors through which genetic variants alter diabetes-relevant regulatory networks?
+What are the transcription factors through which genetic variants alter disease-relevant regulatory networks?

 Recent studies have demonstrated that many variants influencing both type 1 and type 2 diabetes likely alter transcriptional regulatory processes in key tissues.
 We are interested in identifying and characterizing the transcription factors (TFs) through which these variants operate.
 These studies include identifying both variants altering TF expression and function as well as variants altering TF binding.
 We are then interested in understanding the regulatory programs and gene networks these TFs control and how perturbations to these networks broadly alter diabetes risk.